Metatavu/wordpress-linkedevents/README.md

 #### Basic usage

 The plugin adds new block category LinkedEvents into Gutenberg.
-The category contains option for adding an event list and an event search widgets:
+The category contains option for adding an event list and an event search blocks:

 ![Gutenberg list add](https://static.metatavu.io/wordpress-linkedevents/gutenberg-list-add-2.png)

-The block can be added to the page by clicking the list item.
-When added to the page, the plugin display a preview of the events list in page.
+The block can be added to the page by clicking the item.
+When added to the page, the plugin display a preview of the block in page.

 ![Gutenberg list preview](https://static.metatavu.io/wordpress-linkedevents/gutenberg-list-preview.png)